 The research on local economies and health

-Local Government Association, Inclusive economies and healthy futures: Supporting place-based action to reduce health inequalities: This December 2021 report demonstrates the close relationship between public health and the health of a local economy
+Inclusive economies and healthy futures: Supporting place-based action to reduce health inequalities: This report from the Local Government Association demonstrates the close relationship between public health and the health of a local economy.
+2021.

-The Health Foundation, Using economic development to improve health and reduce health inequalities: This 2020 report demonstrates the ways the Covid-19 pandemic has shone a light on the links between local economies and local health
+Using economic development to improve health and reduce health inequalities: This report from The Health Foundation demonstrates the ways the Covid-19 pandemic has shone a light on the links between local economies and local health, 2020.

-CLES and URBED, Community-led development: a roadmap for asset ownership, Report by CLES and URBED, 2021.
+Community-led development: a roadmap for asset ownership, Report by CLES and URBED, 2021.